yannisf/timekeeper/README.md

 Each time you run the `tick`, `start`, or `stop` commands, a new entry is created or updated in this database.

+The database location can be overridden by setting the `TIMEKEEPER_DB_PATH` environment variable.
+This might prove useful for testing or if you want to maintain multiple databases.

 ## How to run

 You can build and run Timekeeper using gradle: